Easter has just passed, this year, but there’s still so much to say about it!

-A regional sweet which has become popular all over Italy is pastiera napoletana, the Easter dessert that originally comes from Naples.
-The pastiera is a tasty moist dessert with a pastry crust outer shell and is filled with ricotta, boiled whole wheat, eggs, orange flowers water and candied fruit.
+A regional sweet that has become popular all over Italy is pastiera napoletana, the Easter dessert that originally comes from Naples.
+The pastiera is a tasty moist dessert with a pastry crust outer shell and is filled with ricotta, boiled whole wheat, eggs, orange flowers water, and candied fruit.
 If you don’t mind the strong taste of orange flowers, it’s a very amazing dessert!

 And you?
 Do you celebrate Easter?
 I’d love to know!

-If you have specific requests of topics and themes, just leave a comment here below or send me an email at cinzia@instantlyitaly.
+If you have specific requests for topics and themes, just leave a comment here below or send me an email at cinzia@instantlyitaly.